Barbara Bickart is an Associate Professor of Marketing and Senior Associate Dean for MBA Programs.

 - BA, Wittenberg University, 1982

-- Bickart, B., Fournier, S., Nisenholtz, M. (2017).
+- Nisenholtz, M., Bickart, B., Fournier, S. (2017).
 "What Trump Understands About Using Social Media to Drive Attention", Harvard Business Review

 - Sekhon, T., Bickart, B., Trudel, R., Fournier, S. (2015).
-Being a Likable Braggart: How Consumers Use Brand Mentions for Self-presentation on Social Media.
-In Dimoft, Haugtvedt, and Yalch (Eds.), "Consumer Psychology in a Social Media World", M. E. Sharpe 23-39
+Being a Likable Braggart: How Consumers Use Brand Mentions for Self-presentation on Social Media."Consumer Psychology in a Social Media World", M. E. Sharpe 23-39

 - Sogut, C., Brunel, F., Bickart, B. (2015).
-Now or Later: Synchrony Effects on Electronic Word-of-Mouth Content.
-In Claudiu V. Dimofte, Curtis P. Haugtvedt, and Richard F. Yalch (Eds.), "Consumer Psychology in a Social Media World", Routledge Publishers 53
+Now or Later: Synchrony Effects on Electronic Word-of-Mouth Content."Consumer Psychology in a Social Media World", Routledge Publishers 53

-- Kim, S., Bickart, B., Brunel, F., Pai, S. (2013).
-Can Your Business Have One Million Friends?
-Understanding and Using Blogs as One-to-One Mass Media.
-In Eldon Y. Li, Stanley Loh, Cain Evans, and Fabiana Lorenzi (Eds.), "Organizations and Social Networking: Utilizing Social Media to Engage Consumers", IGI Global 125-152
+- Bickart, B., Kim, S., Brunel, F., Pai, S. (2013).
+Can Your Business Have 1 Million Friends?
+Understanding and Using Blogs as One-to-One Mass Media."Organizations and Social Networking: Utilizing Social Media to Engage Consumers Utilizing Social Media to Engage Consumers", IGI Global 126-152

 - Bickart, B. (1993).
 "Carryover and Backfire Effects in Marketing Research", Journal of Marketing Research, 30 (1), 52-62